leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

 There are languages that implement dynamic scoping.
-In some cases dynamic scoping is the only option, for example, in the original implementation of LISP \cite{lisp-original}, though that was later considered a mistake \cite{lisp-history}.
+In some cases dynamic scoping is the only option, for example, in the original implementation of LISP [lisp-original](), though that was later considered a mistake [lisp-history]().
 In some cases dynamic scoping is the default, but there is an option to use static scoping, for example, in Emacs Lisp \cite[§ 12.10]{emacs-lisp}.
 In some cases dynamic scoping is an extra feature to be used sparingly, for example, in Racket’s  `` clojure`parameterize `` \cite[§ 4.13]{racket-guide}.

 </fieldset>